Get started in just a few minutes and send your first message now.

 It is predicted the number of businesses using text messaging as a form of communication is only going to grow.
 It is predicted that 3.5 trillion business SMS messages will be sent in 2023 which is an increase of 1 trillion from 2019.

-Where things start to get problematic with business texting is when companies use a text messages to SPAM their customer, for SMS marketing or cold sales.
+Where things start to get problematic with business texting is when companies use bulk messages to SPAM their customer, for SMS marketing or cold sales.

 There is also etiquette for where a business acquires the phone numbers on their contact list.
 You should not be buying phone numbers, and should only ever be messaging customers who have given their permission to be contacted by text messaging.
 This doesn't just mean they have voluntarily given you their number but have explicitly opted into being contacted.